 People who know how much contact is not too much and not too little that is has no impact do not worry that contacting their ex will push them further away.
 But if this is something you worry about every time you think of contacting your ex or scares; you’re right to worry and be afraid.

 Fear of pushing an ex further away is real

 Proponents of “positive thinking” will tell you that fear is just False Evidence Appearing Real.
-But if in the past you’ve said or done things that scared off your ex, your fear is REAL because it’s based on (very) real evidence.
+But if in the past you’ve said or done things that scared off your ex; or pushed them away, your fear is REAL because it’s based on (very) real evidence.